aMOPel/nixpkgs/doc/languages-frameworks/javascript.section.md

 or the `name` attribute of the derivation.

 :::{.caution}
-It is possible that the deno upstream introduces changes to the `deno compile` command, which break reproducibility.
+It is possible that the Deno upstream introduces changes to the `deno compile` command, which inject non-reproducible information like timestamps into the binary, which breaks reproducibility.
 See [this issue](https://github.com/denoland/deno/issues/29619) for more information.
 :::